-In order to increase the common property share of enhanced chum salmon production, Douglas Island Pink and Chum, Inc. (DIPAC) anticipates continuing with common property purse seine opportunities in the Amalga Harbor SHA in 2020.
-Decisions about these openings will be based on run strength of enhanced chum, progress toward DIPAC cost recovery goals, expected effort levels, and considerations for nontarget species.
+In order to increase the common property share of their hatchery-produced chum salmon production, DIPAC has provided common property purse seine opportunities in the Amalga Harbor SHA.
+Decisions about these openings will be based on run strength of hatchery-produced chum salmon, progress toward DIPAC cost recovery goals, expected effort levels, and considerations for nontarget species.
 Openings may occur in Section 11-A and will be limited to a portion of the Amalga Harbor SHA, Subdistrict 111-55.
-These openings may occur in July, will only be on Thursdays, and will be limited to 9 hours (9:00 a.m.- 6:00 p.m.).
+These openings may occur in July, will only be on Thursdays, and will be limited to 9 hours (9:00 a.m.-6:00 p.m.).
 If there are conservation concerns for nontarget species in nearby systems, the open area or time may be reduced.
 Details of the open area and times will be included in the normal purse seine advisory announcement at the appropriate time.
+In 2021, it is unlikely these opportunities will be available as the forecast run size of DIPAC hatchery-produced chum salmon is insufficient to provide for DIPAC's cost recovery needs.

-Hidden Falls Terminal Hatchery Fishery
+Hidden Falls Terminal Harvest Area Fishery

-The Hidden Falls Hatchery, operated by the Northern Southeast Regional Aquaculture Association (NSRAA), expects a run of 364,000 chum salmon (Table 4).
-NSRAA needs 200,000 chum salmon for broodstock leaving 164,000 chum salmon available for common property harvests.
+The Hidden Falls Hatchery, operated by the NSRAA, expects a run of 286,000 chum salmon (Table 5).
+NSRAA needs 150,000 chum salmon for broodstock, leaving 136,000 chum salmon available for common property harvests.
 NSRAA does not intend to use a tax assessment on the common property harvest of chum salmon to satisfy cost recovery needs as provided under AS 16.10.455.
 In 2014, the law was amended to allow NSRAA to recommend either an assessment based on the percentage of value or to assess a fixed amount on a per pound basis of chum salmon landed.
-In 2020, the NSRAA Board has recommended to the Department of Revenue, that no tax be assessed in the Hidden Falls Hatchery THA fishery due to the low chum salmon forecast.
+In 2021, the NSRAA Board has recommended to the Department of Revenue that no tax be assessed in the Hidden Falls Hatchery THA fishery due to the low chum salmon forecast.

-The first purse seine opening at Hidden Falls is scheduled for June 21 and will likely be followed by a midweek opening on June 25.
-After the opening on June 25, NSRAA will assess returns to determine if another opening is warranted.
-In the event that a large abundance of chum salmon develops early, the Hidden Falls THA may open prior to June 21.
-Purse seiners are advised that openings at Hidden Falls during the 2020 season may be announced with a minimum 24-hour notice if necessary, in order to maximize fish quality.
+There are no scheduled common property purse seine openings at Hidden Falls for 2021.
+Due to a low projected run of chum salmon, Hidden Falls will be managed for broodstock.
+NSRAA will assess the run through a weekly test fishery to determine run strength.
+In the event that surplus chum salmon are available, common property openings may be announced.
+Purse seiners are advised that openings at Hidden Falls during the 2021 season may be announced with a minimum 24-hour notice if necessary in order to maximize fish quality.

-The Hidden Falls Hatchery Terminal Harvest Area Salmon Management Plan provides guidelines for allocation of hatchery produced chum and Chinook salmon in the Hidden Falls THA.
+The Hidden Falls Hatchery Terminal Harvest Area Salmon Management Plan (5AAC 33.374) provides guidelines for allocation of hatchery produced chum and Chinook salmon in the Hidden Falls THA.
 The management plan describes different management approaches through June 30 and beginning July 1.
-If it becomes necessary to close a purse seine fishery in June to achieve broodstock goals, then troll retention of chum salmon in the THA is prohibited as long as at least seven days remain until July 1.
+If it becomes necessary to close the purse seine fishery in June to achieve broodstock goals, then troll retention of chum salmon in the THA is prohibited as long as at least seven days remain until July 1.
 Also, provided that some trollers are present, in order to allow increased troll access to Chinook salmon, Kasnyku Bay will be closed to purse seining in June west of a line from North Point to the westernmost tip of Round Island and north of the latitude of the westernmost tip of Round Island.
 Beginning July 1, areas within the THA may be closed to protect chum or Chinook salmon broodstock and trollers may only retain chum salmon in numbers not exceeding the total number of Chinook salmon on board.